 How To Do Database Migrations

 How does DB migration work?
-The process of DB migration is a multi-step process that starts with assessing the source system and finishes at testing the migration design and replicating it to the product build.
-It is important to have an appropriate database migration strategy along with the right DB migration tools to make the process more efficient.
+DB migration is a multi-step process that starts with assessing the source system and finishes at testing the migration design and replicating it to the product build.
+It is essential to have an appropriate database migration strategy and the right DB migration tools to make the process more efficient.

 Let’s take a look at the different steps to understand how to do database migration: